hagege/add_infos_to_tec/versionierung/1.4/readme.txt

 7. Executing the Shortcodes in Gutenberg

 == Changelog ==
+= [1.4] 2020-02-15 =
+* Added: If using Classic Editor or Classic Block (Block Editor): After clicking on Icon "Add infos to the events calendar" it is possible to choose a category from the select box.
+Thanks to Adrian Lambertz from https://pixelbar.be for his great help implementing this option.
+* Added: in settings: Now you can choose whether the categories should be sorted by frequency (default: frequently selected categories first) or by category name.
+* Added: Even if TEC is not installed, this plugin can be used without problems.
+Now only the options that are necessary in this case are shown.
+* Updated translations

 = [1.3] 2019-05-30 =
-* Problem with the version number (1.2) so that no updates are performed automatically from Version 1.02 to 1.2.
+* Fixed: Problem with the version number (1.2) so that no updates are performed automatically from Version 1.02 to 1.2.

 = [1.2] 2019-05-28 =
 * Added: Icon added to the editor tinycme (Classic Editor), so that now the entries for the internal and external link no longer only have to be entered manually directly as short code, but via an additional dialog.
-However, this icon cannot (yet) be used in the Gutenberg Editor.
+This option can be used in the Gutenberg Editor (Block Editor: Classic).

 = [1.02] 2019-05-18 =
 * Fixed: If The Events Calendar is not installed, in some cases an error message appeared on the page with the short code